International Study Opportunities

 IAU offers a Global Wine Studies Certificate in addition to semester courses, summer courses, and a January Term Seminar.
 The IAU certificate program, available only at IAU to semester students with or without previous knowledge of wine, offers students the opportunity to learn about the wine industry, paving the way for a potential future in the global wine world.
 The courses are all taught in English, however, there is one French language course required.
 The IAU courses are offered at the Aix-en-Provence Campus in Aix-en-Provence, France.

 University of Burgundy

-Linfield College has an exchange program with the Vine and Wine Institute "Jules Guyot" as part of the viticulture and enology program.
+Linfield University has an exchange program with the Vine and Wine Institute "Jules Guyot" as part of the viticulture and enology program.
 Located in the heart of Burgundy, the IUVV delivers year-long, semester and one-week intense courses, mostly in French but some entirely in English, on various aspects of Burgundian viticulture, winemaking and wine culture and history.
 The courses are offered at the Dijon campus of the University of Burgundy.

-Linfield College has an exchange program with the Avize VitiCampus.
+Linfield University has an exchange program with the Avize VitiCampus.
 Located in the heart of Champagne, the school delivers year-long, semester and one-week intense courses, most in French but some entirely in English, on various aspects of viticulture, winemaking and wine culture and history in the Champagne region.
 The courses are offered at the campus in Avize, France.

 For more information on these and other international study opportunities contact our Wine Studies coordinator via email or call 503-883-2218